Trump military parade marking Army's 250th birthday in Washington, D.C., today

 - Four WWII-era P-51 aircraft

-Protesters are expected to show their opposition to the military parade and to Mr. Trump himself in cities across the country.
+Protesters are showing their opposition to the military parade and to Mr. Trump himself in cities across the country.

-Labor unions and liberal activists aim to counter-program the day's festivities with "No Kings" rallies to protest what they see as Mr. Trump's overreach in his role as chief executive.
+Labor unions and liberal activists aimed to counter-program the day's festivities with "No Kings" rallies to protest what they see as Mr. Trump's overreach in his role as chief executive.

 "Instead of allowing this birthday parade to be the center of gravity, we will make action everywhere else the story of America that day: people coming together in communities across the country to reject strongman politics and corruption," they said on their website.
 "For that reason, NO KINGS is not hosting an event in Washington, D.C."